 Top 5 Mistakes During the Visa InterviewYou have focused entirely on the review process because undeniably, that is the most critical part to have your visa application approved.
 So it is understandable that you may have not paid much attention to the final step.
 However, while a number of applicants get through their interviews without much trouble, some of them are also denied and asked to come back for the second interview, which is unlikely to take place anytime soon.
 In other words, the likelihood that the interview can still get in the way of the visa approval haunts applicants.
 But you don't have to experience hardship anymore if you prepare for the interview and avoid these five mistakes below.

-[Common mistakes to avoid during the visa interview] Failing to be accurate in the information in your application
+[Common mistakes to avoid during the visa interview] Failing to be accurate on your application

 Your visa application is an official document.
 The information you provide should be correct and complete.
 Make sure that you entered dates correctly and did not make any spelling errors.
 Remember to include only the information asked for.
-Additional information will not help and may hurt, your application.
-Not paying attention to details or making an inadvertent typo is one of the most common visa mistakes – and easily avoidable.
+Additional information will not help and may hurt your application.
+Not paying attention to details or making typos is one of the most common visa mistakes – and easily avoidable.